zhouyuan878/CS4414Project/README.md

 world, which can be consumed by players and produce distinctive effects.
 Two blocks can also be mixed to produce a new block.

+How to play the game: Compile and run the game.rs file and the game server will be started.
+Use command "nc localhost 4414" to establish a connection to the game server which starts the game.
+Multiple connections can be established to support multiplayers.

 Commands available:

 help: Display the set of commands the player could use.